system-er/YaGoSl/README.md

 Yet another Godot Squirrel

 its a new script-language for godot. edit your nut-files with the editor of your choice
-and type the name of the .nut-file in the godotsquirrel-node in inspector.
+and type the name of the .nut-file in the godotsquirrel-node in inspector of the YaGoSl-node.

 YaGoSl is a new node for godot that inherits from Node.
 the advantages of YaGoSl are that _ready, _process and _input functions work in squirrel. see the flying sprite on screen!